The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 JBL Charge 5 speaker, top view, showing the -Volume Up- and -Play-Pause- buttons.

-You may wish to reset the speaker to correct any erratic or strange behaviors you see from it such as failing to pair, sound distortion, failure to power off when you press the power button, and so on.
+You may wish to reset the speaker to correct any unusual behaviors you see.
+These can include failing to pair, sound distortion, failure to power OFF, and so on.
 Note that resetting seems to invalidate any saved connection information to this speaker on your source Bluetooth devices.
-So you’ll have to forget those connections and re pair the speaker after a reset in order to play your audio content through it once again.
+So you’ll have to forget those connections.
+Then re pair the speaker after a reset to play your music through it again.

 The Service Mode Button Combination

-First, when in this (often called ‘weird’ or ‘secret’) mode, the JBL Charge 5 does not power ON unless you connect an external power source such as the included AC charger adapter.
-Thus, it will not run on the internal battery while in Service Mode.
-Furthermore, when you do apply outside power, it powers up without you pressing the Power button.
-That is, it comes on as soon as you apply power to the DC input port on the back of the speaker.
+First, in this mode, the Charge 5 does not power ON without the charger.
+Thus, it will not run on the battery while in Service Mode.
+Furthermore, when you do connect the charger, it powers up without pressing the Power button.

-Further, you cannot turn off the Charge 5 while it is in Service mode, unless you disconnect the external power source.
+Further, you cannot turn off the Charge 5 while it is in Service mode.
+Not unless you disconnect the charger.
 And then, it powers off without pressing the Power button.

 Picture of the -Bluetooth- and -Play-Pause- buttons.